 Does the total value declared include freight charges?

 Levies are payable on a product’s gross sales, exclusive of GST.
-Registrants should include freight charges when calculating a product’s sales to disposals, where these charges were included in the sale price quoted to the purchaser and are not identified separately on the invoice (for example: Unit price equals $48 including freight).
+Registrants should include freight charges when calculating a product’s sales to disposals, only where these charges were included in the sale price quoted to the purchaser and are not identified separately on the invoice (for example: Unit price equals $48 including freight).

 What should be declared if the registrant is an overseas company and the product is sold in Australia by an importer?

 If the registrant is an overseas company and the product is sold in Australia by an importer, the sales to disposals to be declared should be the amount received by the importer in Australia for the sale of the product.
+The responsibility for submitting the sales to disposals declaration rests with the registered owner of the product.
+The registrant is required to collect the sales information from their importer/distributor in order to submit the declaration of leviable values.

 What should be declared if the registrant sells the product at both wholesale and retail?